aviondb/aviondb/README.md

 #### **from CDN**

-Instead of a local installation (and browserification) you may request a remote copy of IPFS API from unpkg CDN.
+Instead of a local installation (and browserification) you may request a remote copy of AvionDB from unpkg CDN.

 To always request the latest version, use the following:
 ```html